iHally/9xModeDisplay/ReadMe.txt

 Arduino sketch and needed libraries for adding a display to 9x (or similar) radio.
 Displays selected mode (for ardupilot), displays and graphs altitude, displays temperature and displays battery.
 Also included an excel sheet containing a breakdown for resistor selection and code adjustments.

 --Change log--
+v108
+Bug Fixes
+Graphing now with adaptive scaling

 v107
 better graph management
 fully commented code